-Man douses himself with 'what appeared to be flammable liquid' outside UK Parliament
+Man with lighter douses himself with 'flammable liquid' outside UK Parliament

-(CNN)A man with a lighter has been detained outside the UK's Parliament after covering himself in what appeared to be gasoline, London's Metropolitan Police said on Tuesday.
+London (CNN)A man with a lighter has been detained outside the UK's Parliament after covering himself in what appeared to be gasoline, London's Metropolitan Police said on Tuesday.

 "A man was detained in Parliament Square, Westminster at [approximately] 10:45 today after dousing himself with what appeared to be a flammable liquid," the force said on Twitter.